middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-jwt/+page.md

 - `audience` (string | string[]) (optional, ignored when `issuers` is used — per-entry audience is authoritative): Expected `aud` claim.
 - `issuer` (string | string[]) (optional, ignored when `issuers` is used): Expected `iss` claim.
 - `clockTolerance` (number) (default `0`): Clock skew tolerance in seconds applied to `exp`/`nbf` checks.
+- `expectedClaims` (object) (optional): Claims the payload must carry, compared with strict equality, e.g. `{ token_use: 'access' }`.
+A claim that is absent fails the same way a claim with the wrong value does.
+Checked after the signature and before the payload is published, so nothing downstream can read a payload this rejected.
+Distinct from jose's `requiredClaims`, which only asserts presence.
 - `payloadKey` (string) (default `jwt`): Key under which the decoded payload is stored.
 - `setToContext` (boolean) (default `false`): When `true`, the verified payload is also written to `request.context[payloadKey]`.
 By default it is written only to `request.internal[payloadKey]` (matches `@middy/ssm` and `@middy/secrets-manager`).
 - `cacheExpiry` (number) (optional, `issuers` only): JWKS cache TTL in ms. Forwarded to `jose.createRemoteJWKSet`'s `cacheMaxAge`.